holwech/nvim/README.md

 The deoplete-clang plugin for C++ autocompletion requires clang `>3.9`.
-Make sure to have this version or higher installed, also make sure that the relevant config lines for the deoplete-clang plugin in the nvim file are point to the right folders.
+Make sure to have this version or higher installed, also make sure that the relevant config lines for the deoplete-clang plugin in the nvim file are pointing to the right folders.